information

 Mount Tabor Reservoir 1

-The Water Bureau disconnected Mount Tabor's original uncovered reservoirs from the drinking water system in 2015.
-As part of the disconnection, we agreed to create interpretive displays honoring Mount Tabor's important place in the city's water system.
+The Water Bureau is creating interpretive displays honoring Mount Tabor's important role in the city's water system.

-For more than a hundred years, reservoirs on the slopes of Mount Tabor stored much of the city's drinking water.
-Mount Tabor formed a major part of Portland's water system, with most of the city's water passing through its reservoirs.
+For more than one hundred years, reservoirs on the slopes of Mount Tabor stored much of the city’s drinking water.
+Mount Tabor formed a major part of Portland’s water system, with most of the city’s water passing through its reservoirs.